 Make sure to include photos, social links and a 1,500 character bio.
 I break it all down here in my post on how to build a solid Spotify Foundation.

 It is your job to bring your fans (even if your fan base is small) to Spotify.
 Ask your fans to pre-save tracks that are not released yet, or follow you on the platform as a general CTA (Call to action).
+Also, using Submithub as well as personal research and outreach to get on Spotify playlists is key.
+Another opportunity is to create a branded playlist with music you love as well as your own music and use it as your Artist’s Pick, while simultaneously promoting the playlist on your social media platforms for your fans to listen and follow.
 This article walks you through 5 ways to build your audience on Spotify.

 Why must you do this?
 Here are 2 HUGE reasons: